-Apprenticeships offer the chance to earn as you learn, developing and learning skills in a role.
-This is gained by a mixture of learning on the job (and in the workplace), formal training with a local provider and of course the experience gained in the role itself.
-Here’s our apprenticeships guide for business owners looking to start a scheme.
+Apprenticeships offer the chance to earn as you learn, develop and learn skills in a role.
+This is gained by a mixture of learning on the job (and in the workplace), formal training with a local provider, and of course the experience gained in the role itself.
+Here’s our apprenticeship guide for business owners looking to start a scheme.

 Apprenticeships have been shown to bring benefits to both employers and employees.
 According to the National Apprenticeship Service:

 - 86% of employers say apprenticeships helped them to develop skills relevant to their organisation.